 Visceral Fat

-Metabolic Rate (Basal Metabolic Rate)
+Metabolic Rate (BMR)

 A Practical Tracking Protocol